Skip to content

 5) Find Cumulative Probability, P(X>k)

-v) From the scenario, what is the probability that greater than 1 bulbs is defective?
+v) Find the probability that more than 1 bulb is defective?

 To find the probability of getting one or more defective bulbs, follow these steps: